Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Tensor Completion with Dynamic Graph Information

 \subsection{Dynamic Graph Based Side Information}

-As previously mentioned, prior research often treated graph information as static graphs, similar to how it is approached in the context of matrices, even when dealing with potentially dynamic graphs in tensor-related applications.
-For instance, in collaborative filtering, the social network of users can undergo changes over time as connections evolve.
-To address the dynamic nature of graphs, we propose a representation using dynamic graphs.
-In a dynamic graph, the vertices remain constant, while the edges can dynamically change, reflecting the evolving relationships between variables.
-To illustrate this concept, we provide static and dynamic graph depictions in Fig.~\ref{various graph} (a) and (b) respectively, employing the example of a social network of users.
+As previously discussed, most existing studies adopt static graph representations, similar to those used in matrix completion, even when the underlying graphs in tensor-based applications may exhibit temporal dynamics.
+For instance, in collaborative filtering, a user's social connections may evolve over time as new relationships form and old ones fade.
+To better capture such evolving structures, we introduce a dynamic graph representation, where the vertex set remains fixed while the edge set varies over time to reflect changing relationships among entities.
+Figure~\ref{various graph} illustrates this concept with a user social network example: (a) presents a static graph, whereas (b) depicts a dynamic graph that reflects time-varying connections.

-We build a mathematical representation of dynamic graph in the following.
-It is known that a static graph with $ m $ vertexes can be mathematically represented as the sets of vertexes and edges, $ (V,E) $, whose adjacency matrix $ A\in \mathbb{R}^{m\times m} $ has the following form:
+We now present a mathematical representation of dynamic graphs.
+A static graph with $m$ vertices can be described by a tuple $(V, E)$, where $V$ is the set of vertices and $E$ the set of edges.
+Its connectivity structure can be encoded by an adjacency matrix $A \in \mathbb{R}^{m \times m}$, defined as: